Epiroc Rock Drills AB

 3. Be a key participant in the following work packages: WP2, WP4 and WP7.

-The main Tasks related to Atlas Copco participation in SIMS will target Project Management and Demonstration of sustainable rock excavation technology including Drilling, Rock support, Loading and Hauling.
+The main Tasks related to Epiroc participation in SIMS will target Project Management and Demonstration of sustainable rock excavation technology including Drilling, Rock support, Loading and Hauling.

 ABB is a global leader in power and automation technologies.
 Based in Zurich, Switzerland, the company employs 145,000 people and operates in approximately 100 countries.
 The firm’s shares are traded on the stock exchanges of Zurich, Stockholm and New York.